 Some journals have a fast track that offers faster publication for selected articles.
 This can speed up publication of these articles, but it can result in slower publication for all the non-fast-track articles if staff time is taken up with the fast-track ones.
 The editors make the decision on which papers are fast-tracked, but authors can usually request it and their request may be honoured if their reasons are judged to be good enough.

-The following publishers offer fast-track publication for some or all journals:
+The following publishers offer fast-track publication for some or all journals (data as of 2012):

 - Oxford University Press (eg European Heart Journal; publication within 10 days)